 We can be mindful of how others feel.
 We can have compassion for their experiences.
 We can love them through whatever they’re feeling, and be supportive.

 However, the moment we try to take responsibility for the feelings of another, we also infringe upon their freedom to be responsible for themselves.

-I spent a lot of time contemplating the many ways I’ve disappointed myself over the years in the interest of taking responsibility for others, being liked and people pleasing.
+I spent a lot of time contemplating the many ways I’ve disappointed and betrayed myself over the years in the interest of taking responsibility for others, being liked and people pleasing.

 None of this was ultimately about responsibility, being liked or people pleasing.
 It was simply about my story behind disappointment.
 In my mind, disappointment equaled “hurt.”

 Yet I didn’t “hurt” anyone by holding true to myself and my values.
 Yes, some were disappointed, but none were “hurt.”

 We confuse disappointment with hurt all the time.

 To hurt is to injure or cause pain.

 In disappointment, we may not reach our preferred “point” or goal (masculine), and must allow for the different needs/wants/values/etc. of the periphery.